andrei-migunov/GPAC_to_TPP-v0.5/readme.md

 ## If the input system $G$ has a variable $a(t)$ with $\lim_{t \rightarrow \infty} a(t) = \gamma$ for some real value $\gamma$ (i.e, if $G$ computes $\gamma$) then the resulting TPP, T, also has a variable $a(t)$ with the same property.
 That is, the transformation preserves real-number computation in the limit, as well as boundedness (inherent to TPPs).

-An example of the full compilation process history can be found in Test4Out.txt: An input system computing Euler's $\gamma$ ($.577$...) is transformed first into a chemical reaction network, and finally into a termolecular population protocol.
-However, it is very long, and the resulting population protocol is of an immense size.
+An example of the full compilation process history can be found in Test4Out.txt: An input system computing Euler's $\gamma$ (= $.577$...) is transformed first into a chemical reaction network, and finally into a termolecular population protocol.
+However, it is very, very long, and the resulting population protocol is of an immense size.
+Future work will seek to optimize the output size.

 ### The transformation goes like this: